eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 ## Releasing the mod

 And there you have it!
-The mod is available on GitHub, as I'm writing this I just updated it for compatibility with Balatro 1.0.1o.
+The mod is available on GitHub, as I'm writing this, I just updated it for compatibility with Balatro 1.0.1o.

 [https://github.com/eramdam/sticky-fingers](https://github.com/eramdam/sticky-fingers)